A new client has expressed interest in speaking to you about their project.

 The first thing to note is to be aware of your behaviour immediately after the initial meeting closes, especially if it’s on the client’s premises.
 Push your chair in, tidy your cup away, make some small talk (complimenting the office space or location is usually a great start), and collect all your things.
 Stay off your phone until you’re back in your vehicle.

 How you approach follow-ups will depend on your industry and client expectations.
-It’s always a good idea to send through an email which includes your welcome pack/brochure included in a Practice Ignition proposal.
+It’s always a good idea to send through an email which includes your welcome pack/brochure included in a Ignition proposal.
 You may also like to send a calendar invite for a follow-up meeting or call.
 This sets the expectation that you’ll be talking again and shows the client how much you value clear communication.

 If you don’t hear from the client after 1-2 weeks, you can follow-up again with an email or phone call.
 If possible, make a call – you get a better shot at a conversation if you can catch someone on the phone.